 Did you know I have a YouTube channel?
 SUBSCRIBE to watch all of my recipe videos!

 This recipe was originally published October 16, 2017.
 It was updated with new text and a refinement of directions on October 15, 2020.

 - 1 medium head of cauliflower (or 16 ounces frozen cauliflower florets)

 - ¼ cup avocado oil (or olive oil)

 - salt and pepper to taste

 - Preheat oven to 425F.
 Cut and seed red bell peppers into fourths.
 Cut florets off the head of cauliflower, making sure to leave them fairly large in size.

-- Place the peppers, cauliflower and two cups of chicken stock in a blender.
+- Place the peppers and cauliflower into the blender jar along with 1 cup of vegetable broth.
+If you wish, reserve a few cauliflower florets to garnish your soup bowls. , and two cups of vegetable broth in a blender.
 If you wish, reserve a few cauliflower florets to use as a garnish.
 Blend until smooth.
-Continue to add stock until your desired consistency is reached.
-(I prefer my soup on the thicker side.)